didlly/grank/README.md

 * Efficiently coded.

-* Smart - if the user doesn't have a required item to run a command like ```pls pm```, it will buy the required item so long as there are sufficient funds in the user's wallet & bank.
+* Smart - if the user doesn't have a required item to run a command like ```pls dig```, it will buy the required item so long as there are sufficient funds in the user's wallet & bank.
 * Autotrade - the self-bot automates the acception of the trade on both the side of the trader and the trade receiver.
 * Typing indicator.
 * Detects special events like `Dodge the fireball`.